Quansight/Quansight-website/apps/labs/posts/llm_polars_to_sql.md

 and that's a correct SQL translation - no need to manual prompt engineering!
 This approach is safe, well-tested, and free from hallucinations.
 The downside is that it is only limited to what's in the [Narwhals API](https://narwhals-dev.github.io/narwhals/api-reference/), while LLMs can at least attempt to translate more complex and niche queries.

-If you would like to help fund the future of dataframe-agnostic workflows or would like help with bespoke Narwhals solutions, you can [contact Quansight Labs](connect@quansight.com).
+If you would like to help fund the future of dataframe-agnostic workflows or would like help with bespoke Narwhals solutions, you can [contact Quansight](mailto:connect@quansight.com).

 ## Conclusion

-We've look at how to translate Polars code to SQL, and compared different solutions:
+We looked at how to translate Polars code to SQL, and compared different solutions:

 - Proprietary AI models
 - Open source AI models